 What if Clark has used LEDs

 Clark using high efficiency LED Christmas lights would have kept him from blacking out the rest of the neighborhood, but would it have saved him money?
-This set of solar powered 100 LED Christmas (AL)lights will cost you $10.99 per strand on Amazon, but the electricity is free since they are solar powered.
+This set of 100 LED Christmas lights (AL) will cost you $18.59 per strand on Amazon or $4,647.50 for 250 sets.
+While the upfront cost is higher, the energy savings are significant.
+Instead of $1.11 per strand for regular Christmas lights, LED Christmas lights will only cost about $.06 per strand for the whole Christmas season or about $15 for all 250 strings of light.

 One of the great things about LED bulbs is how long they last compared to old fashioned bulbs.
 How long do regular Christmas lights last?
 Three years maybe?